LWVAL Action Priority Level III - Issues identified by LWVAL Advocacy Committee and/or State Board or Local Leagues.

 SB365 - Alabama School Flexibility Act of 2012, established to allow local board of education to apply for programmatic or budgetary flexibility from state law and State Board of Education rules

+Summary/Synopsis: This bill would establish the Alabama School Flexibility Act of 2012.
 This bill would authorize the establishment of innovative schools and school systems in the State of Alabama.
 It would allow the State Board of Education to enter into a school flexibility contract with a local school system to allow for programmatic flexibility or budgetary flexibility, or both, from state laws, including State Board of Education rules, regulations, and policies in exchange for academic and associated goals for students that focus on college and career readiness.
+This bill would require the local board of education to submit a document of assurance that the board shall provide consistency in leadership and a commitment to the standards, assessments, and academic rigor expected in Alabama.
+This bill would require the local school system to submit a proposed innovation plan recommended by the local superintendent of education and approved by the local board of education to the State Superintendent of Education in order to qualify for innovation status.
+It would authorize the State Board of Education to promulgate any necessary rules and regulations as required for implementation.

-League Action and Justification: LWVAL is monitoring SB365.
-“The League of Women Voters of Alabama supports maintaining and improving a system of free public schools in Alabama based on the belief that a free public education which provides equal opportunity for all its citizens is an investment in the future.”
+League Action and Justification: LWVAL is monitoring SB365.“The League of Women Voters of Alabama supports maintaining and improving a system of free public schools in Alabama based on the belief that a free public education which provides equal opportunity for all its citizens is an investment in the future.”

-Bill Progress in Legislature: 02/23/2012: First reading and referred to the 4/25/2012: On Education calendar, Room 727, 8:30 a.m.
+Bill Progress in Legislature: 02/23/2012: First reading and referred to the

+4/25/2012: On Education calendar, Room 727, 8:30 a.m.
 4/26/2012: Read for the 2nd time and placed on the calendar; pending 3rd week and favorable from Education.
+5/09/2012: Indefinitely postponed.

 HB214 - Public funds, expenditure for benefit of charter or private schools, prohibited